Struan Stevenson: Ban of cat and dog fur

 Stevenson also led a successful campaign for eight years in the European Parliament to impose an EU-wide ban on the import, export and trade in cat and dog fur.
 It was estimated that up to two million cats and dogs were being slaughtered each year in China alone, simply to meet demand for fur products in Europe.
 Working with Humane Society International, Stevenson's campaign generated more than a million emails and signatures on petitions, finally culminating in a draft regulation being prepared by the European Commission and voted through the European Parliament.
 The regulation was enacted into European Union law across all 27 Member States in 2008.

 Climate change

 Stevenson was president of the European Parliament's Climate Change, Biodiversity & Sustainable Development Intergroup.
 He has been an outspoken critic of off-shore wind farms.
 Stevenson has recently cited the loss of ocean carbon sinks due to offshore wind turbines as a possible reason not to build them, and outlined the pros and cons of wind turbines in his book, So Much Wind: The Myth of Green Energy.

 Iraq

-Stevenson was chairman of European Parliament's Delegation for Relations with Iraq (2009-2014).
+Stevenson was chairman of European Parliament's Delegation for Relations with Iraq (2009–2014).
 Since the foundation of the European Iraqi Freedom Association (EIFA), a non-governmental and non-profit organisation based in Brussels 4 April 2014, he has acted as its president.

 Personal life

-His wife, Pat Stevenson is a former editor of BBC Radio Scotland.
+Stevenson's wife Pat is a former editor of BBC Radio Scotland.
 They have two sons and three grandsons.
+Stevenson comes from a family with historical ties, including a connection to Robert Louis Stevenson, the author of Treasure Island.